Nike-Inc/cerberus-doc-site/docs/user-guide/quick-start.md

 Most of the clients allow setting of a environmental or system property to enable local development with a user token.
 Below is a shell script you can add to your dev machine to retrieve a user token for development work.

-The below shell script requires [jq](https://stedolan.github.io/jq/) availible in your path
+The below shell script requires <a target="_blank" onclick="trackOutboundLink('https://stedolan.github.io/jq/')" href="https://stedolan.github.io/jq/">jq</a> availible in your path

 {% highlight bash %}
 #!/usr/bin/env bash